Daemach/cbdebugger/readme.md

 ## Capabilities

-The ColdBox debugger is a light-weigth performance monitor and profiler for your ColdBox applications.
-It tracks your requests, whether Ajax, traditional or REST, it's environment, execution and much more.
+The ColdBox debugger is a light-weight performance monitor and profiler for your ColdBox applications.
+It tracks your requests, whether Ajax, traditional or REST, its environment, execution and much more.
 Here is a listing of some of the capabilities you get with the ColdBox Debugger:

 - Track all incoming requests to your applications in memory or offloaded cache
 - Track exceptions and execution environment